All 241 Jokes in Top Secret!: The Greatest of All the Zucker, Abrahams and Zucker Movies

 Is that a football in your tights or are you just happy to see me?

-38. When the policeman falls into the audience, a male ballet dancer misses a cue and a girl loudly crashes offscreen.
+39. When the policeman falls into the audience, a male ballet dancer misses a cue; a girl sails over his head with a scream and loudly crashes offscreen.

 Comedy is not pretty.

-48. The priest at Nick’s execution: “In domini patrium spiritus morbidum dio madre, Omni Gallia divisa est in tres partes, Corpus delecti, Quid pro quo, Veni, vidi, vici, Nolo contendere, Habeas corpus, Rick Dureus, Ipso facto, Pro forma, Pari passeu, Hic, hike, hoc, Huius, huius, huius, E pluribus unum, Ouriyay oingay ootay etgay iedfray inthe airchay, Tempus fugit, Caveat emptor, Coitus interruptus, Mitzi Gaynor ad nauseam, Amen.”
+49. The Priest at Nick’s execution: “In nomine Patris, et Filii, et Spiritus Sancti, Omni Gallia divisa est in tres partes, Corpus delecti, Quid pro quo, Veni, vidi, vici, Nolo contendere, Habeas corpus, Rick Dureus, Ipso facto, Pro forma, Pari-passu, Hic, hec, hoc, Huius, huius, huius, E pluribus unum, Ouriyay oingay ootay etgay iedfray in the airchay, Tempus fugit, Caveat emptor, Coitus interruptus, Mitzi Gaynor ad nauseam, Amen.”[3]

-49. The guards execute the priest, not Nick.
+50. The guards execute the Priest, not Nick.

-56. Nick dreams he’s back in high school and has missed his final chemistry exam.
+57. Nick dreams he’s back in high school and has missed his final chemistry exam; he runs away, saying, “Oh no—I’m back in school!”
 When he wakes up to find Bruno and Klaus are whipping him, he smiles and says, “Thank God!”

-57. Gen. Streck is reading Herman Goering’s Workout.
+58. Gen. Streck is reading Herman Goering’s Workout Book.

 I don’t judge.